Hydrostatic Forces

 In this approach the displaced volume \(V_d\) is discretised into non-overlapping volume elements.
 The buoyancy force acting at the centre of buoyancy of each element are then integrated to get \(\vec{F}_b\).
 This is practically equivalent to the discrete surface approach, however integration is carried out over volume elements.

 In QBlade the volume buoyancy calculation approach is used.
 In general all offshore substructures in QBlade are composed of cylindrical elements.
-There are two methods implemented how the buoancy of a cylinder is calculated in QBlade.
+There are two methods implemented how the buoyancy of a cylinder is calculated in QBlade.

 Hydrostatic Stiffness Matrix

-It shall be assumed that the surface elevation is everywhere approximately constant.
-This can be valid if the wavelength of the sea state is much larger than the dimension of the body.
-Expressing the motion of the body away from the equilibrium position as a simple translation + rotation: \(d\vec{x} = [\delta_x, \delta_y, \delta_z, \theta_x , \theta_y, \theta_z]\) (surge, sway, heave, roll, pitch, yaw), the buoyancy force can be expressed as:
+It is assumed that the surface elevation is approximately constant.
+This is valid if the wavelength of the sea state is much larger than the body’s dimensions.
+The motion of the body away from equilibrium can be expressed as a translation and rotation:

-where \(\vec{B}=[x_b, y_b, z_b]\) is the deflected position of the centre of buoyancy.
-In practise many of these terms are zero due to symmetries of the body.
-It can be seen that the hydrostatic loads assume that the waterplane area does not significantly change.
+where \(\vec{B} = [x_b, y_b, z_b]\) is the position of the center of buoyancy.
+In practice many of these terms are zero due to symmetries of the body.
+It can be seen that the hydrostatic loads assume that the water-plane area does not significantly change.
 It is for this reason that the above expression is only valid for small rotations and translations.
 When the force acting on the body due to gravity is taken into account, it can be seen that the \(V_d\) terms in the \(C_{ij}\) represent restoring buoyancy moments which act to stabilise the body position.
 For a detailed overview of stability of floating bodies, the reader is referred to the book by Newman 1.

-1
+- 1

 J.N.
 Newman.
 Marine Hydrodynamics.
 MIT Press, 2018.
 ISBN 9780262534826.